Breathe Easier: Protect Yourself from Secondhand Smoke & Asthma Triggers

 What Causes Asthma, or an Asthma Attack?

 It is not clearly known why or how people develop asthma.
-Research suggests that a combination of family genes and environmental exposures produce asthma.
+However, it is evident that few things can cause asthma, like:

 What should you do if you think you or a loved one has asthma?